 Modern fax machines come in many variations regarding speed, capacity and resolution.
 Some work as stand-alone and others work in conjunction with computers.
 Still others are multi-function, working as copy machines and fax machines that send to other traditional fax machines or e-mail images to other computers.

-For lots more information about fax machines and related topics, check out the links on the next page.
+For lots more information about fax machines and related topics, check out the links below.